Dexesttp/hkxpack/CONTRIBUTING.md

 #### JavaDoc and other documentation
 Try to document your code.
 If you don't want to document your additions, at least change the documentation of any modified items.

 If your method requires excessive JavaDoc reading to be understood, consider changing its name.
-JavaDoc should assist understanding the method, not be required.
+JavaDoc should assist understanding the method, not be required to understand it.

 ## Release process

-A release should be done from the dev branch to master.
+A release should be done from the `dev` branch to `master`.
 It should be done via a Pull Request, named as the new version and following the Pull Request format.
+A release whould always be accompanied with a version change, but the reverse is not true : the version can change without a release.

-After being merged, a release can be done using the GitHub release option.
+After being merged, a release should be officially released using the GitHub release option.

 #### Version name

-The version name convention is as follows : <d1>.<d2>.<n3>[-<indicator>]
+The version name convention is as follows : \<n1\>.\<n2\>.\<n3\>[-\<indicator\>]

  - First number : major version
 Represents a major version.
 If this version change, the API is expected to break.
-While this value is 0, the version is considered "tentative" and the API is expected to break between minor versions.
+While this value is 0, the version is considered "tentative" and the API is expected to break between minor or state versions.

  - Second number : minor version
 Represents a minor version.
-A chnage of minor version should represent additions to the API, but no behavior changes to the existing API.
+A change of minor version should represent additions to the API, but no behavior changes to the existing API.

  - Third number : version state
 Represents both the state of the release and eventual changes.